viftodi/wMRU/README.md

 ###USAGE

-./wMRU get will retrieve all the entries
-./wMRU add an entry here  will add or move the "an entry here" to the top of the list
+./wMRU get tag_name will retrieve all the entries ./wMRU add tag_name an entry here  will add or move the "an entry here" to the top of the list